renderpci/dedalo/docs/core/components/introduction.md

  }]
 ```

-Observables has a list of the components that observe it.
+And the observable has a list of the components that observe it.

-Example of observable:

 ```json
 "observers": [